kbrook10/w7d1-learn-sql/README.md

 356         98          2           Books       3056

 ## Question: (9)
-Simulate buying an item by inserting a User for yourself and an Order for that User.
 ***Code Example Question(9):*** *Simulate buying an item by inserting a User for yourself and an Order for that User.*
 Create User
 ```